The Disc-structure space: From the bordism to the Morita category

 whose top horizontal map is induced by composition and evaluation.
 The latter is a weak equivalence for the same reason as \eqref{equ:bar-resolution}.
-The right vertical map is induced by the function $\tau\colon [p]\ra (-\epsilon,\epsilon)$ and the embedding $e$, and it is easily seen to be an equivalence as well, so the bottom horizontal map is an equivalence, as claimed.
+The right vertical map is induced by the function $\tau\colon [p]\ra (-\epsilon,\epsilon)$ and the embedding $e$, and is easily seen to be an equivalence as well: use that it lands in the deformation retract of $\wall_p^V\subset \wall_p\times C_n^\fr(V)$ given by those pairs whose first coordinate agrees with $\tau$ (i.e.\,the space of framed configurations in the complement $V\backslash \cup_{j,i}\tau(j)\times V_i$) and that the vertical map is induced by the embedding $V\lbr p \rbr\hookrightarrow V\backslash \cup_{j,i}\tau(j)\times V_i$ obtained from $e$ which is an isotopy equivalence, so induces an equivalence on framed configuration spaces.
+It follows that the bottom horizontal map is an equivalence as well, as claimed.

 To show that $\|\varepsilon\|$ is a weak equivalence, note that its fibre at a framed configuration $\vec{x}\in C_n^\fr(X)$ is the realisation of the nerve of the nonempty totally ordered topological poset of real numbers $t\in (\epsilon,\epsilon)$ such that $\{t\}\times V_i\subset V$ is disjoint from $\vec{x}$ for all $i=1,\ldots k$, so it is weakly contractible by the above observation.
 We now show that $\|\varepsilon\|$ is a microfibration, which will finish the proof because any microfibration with weakly contractible fibres is a weak equivalence by \cite[Lemma 2]{WeissClassifying}.
 The remaining task is thus to show that given commutative solid arrows as in